Astolat Dollhouse Castle: Critical reception

-"The Castle is worth so much because of the structure itself," said Paula Gilhooley, the Museum's curator.
+"The Castle is worth so much because of the structure itself," said Paula Gilhooley, the museum's curator.
 Furthermore, "Astolat is one of the finest miniature structures in the world exhibiting a rare combination of sculpture, art, engineering and detail that sets it apart from anything in existence to date."
 Astolat "is a massive feat of construction and when you see it, it will leave you absolutely speechless".

 In 2006, a photo presentation of the Astolat Dollhouse Castle was released courtesy of the Nassau County Museum of Art, an updated version released in 2009 showed some of the upgraded interior furnishings and acquisitions, and a video presentation that previewed a charity tour of the dollhouse.

 Other notable dollhouses

-Other notable dollhouses include Titania's Palace, which is on display in Denmark, Tara's Palace, which is on display in Ireland at the Tara's Palace Museum of Childhood in Powerscourt and the Stettheimer dollhouse in New York City which is primarily known for its original miniature artwork.
-Queen Mary's Dolls' House in England includes contributions from many notable artists and craftsmen of the 1920s.
+Other notable dollhouses include Titania's Palace, which is on display in Denmark, Tara's Palace, which is on display in Ireland at the Tara's Palace Museum of Childhood in Powerscourt, and the Stettheimer dollhouse in New York City which is primarily known for its original miniature artwork.
+Queen Mary's Dolls' House in Windsor Castle in England includes contributions from many notable artists and craftsmen of the 1920s.